A diver down flag signals to nearby vessels that there are scuba divers below the water.

 - The flag must be not be flown when divers are not in the water, or to/from the dive site

-- Maintain a distance of at least 300 feet (90 metres) from diver down flags/buoys when in open water
+- Maintain a distance of at least 300 feet (90 metres) from divers down buoy/flag when in open water

 - Maintain a distance of at least 100 feet (30 metres) from diver down flags/buoys when in rivers, inlets or navigational channels

-- The flag must be not be flown when divers are not in the water, or to and from the dive site
+- Dive vessels displaying the flag must be not fly it when divers are not in the water, or to and from the dive site

-- A rigid flag must be used so that it is still visible in calm & non-windy conditions
+- A rigid flag must be used and is important that it remains fully unfurled and is still visible in calm & non-windy conditions.

 For diving recreationally in North America then the red and white diver down flag is going to be the flag most widely used and recognised, and required by law in most states.